csm123/sharepoint-javascript-helpers/readme.md

 For example:

-## Setup
+## Easy Setup

-There's the easy way and the hard way to add JavaScript to a SharePoint page.

-First, the easy way:
+These steps work in SharePoint 2010, 2013, and Office 365.

-If you're using SharePoint 2013, disable the Minimal Download Strategy site feature.
+If you're using SharePoint 2013 or Office 365, disable the Minimal Download Strategy site feature.

 Create a text file in SiteAssets, using SharePoint Designer.
 Call it myscripts.txt.